Wells College

-Wells College was a private liberal arts college in Aurora, New York, United States.
-From its founding in 1868 until it became coeducational in 2005, Wells was a women's college.
+Wells College was a private liberal arts college in Aurora, New York, United States, until its closure in 2024.
+It was founded in 1868 as a women's college and became coeducational in 2005.
 The college's campus, set on the shore of Cayuga Lake, remains a part of the Aurora Village–Wells College Historic District and is listed on the National Register of Historic Places.

 Henry Wells, a co-founder of both Wells Fargo & Company and American Express Company, established Wells College in 1868 as Wells Seminary, stating that the promotion of higher education for women was his life's dream.
-After operating for over 150 years, in 2024, it was announced that the college would be closing at the end of the spring semester.
-It ceased operations effective June 30, 2024, with administrators citing financial challenges.
+It ceased operations on June 30, 2024, with administrators citing financial challenges.
 In 2025, Hobart and William Smith Colleges were announced as Wells' legacy partner, who will maintain the closed college's records and endowment.

 History

 Founding

 Wells College was established by Henry Wells in 1868 as Wells Seminary, a women's college.
 Henry Wells was a co-founder of both Wells Fargo & Company and American Express Company, and he established the seminary in pursuit of promoting higher education for women, a goal which he called "the dream of my life".
 Wells, with support from benefactors including Edwin B. Morgan, founded the college on a plot of land adjacent to his villa, Glen Park, in Aurora, Cayuga County, New York; he also rejected an offer from Ezra Cornell to merge their two newly-established colleges.
 (Note: Ezra Cornell's college, in Ithaca, grew into what is now Cornell University, with which Wells College maintained an academic relationship.)
 In 1875, Wells stated in an address that he founded the college with the hope it would "always be conducted on truly Christian principles".
 On March 28, 1868, the college was incorporated by the New York State Legislature for the purpose of "promoting the higher education of young women in literature, science and the arts".
 In 1870, the seminary's name was changed to Wells College.
 Over its first ten years, the college's enrollment grew from 34 to 170 students.